dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

 - The variable, $x$, represents the order of all locations the individual must visit.

-- The array, $D$, represents the travel distance between the places (in kilometers), including the starting place.
+- The array, $D$, represents the travel distance between each location (in kilometers), including the starting location.
 It is of size `n × n` .

     **Note:**
     - The distance from place $a$ to place $b$ is the same as the distance from place $b$ to place $a$, therefore $D[a,b]=D[b,a]$.